-The IGS received \$173,488 from the United States Geological Survey (USGS) to map four quadrangles (both bedrock and surficial; eight total maps) at 1:24,000 scale in north-central Iowa in Cerro Gordo, Mitchell, and Floyd counties (see Figure 1).
+The IGS received \$150,766 from the United States Geological Survey (USGS) to map all of Cerro Gordo County at 1:100,000 scale and the New Haven Quadrangle in Mitchell County at 1:24,000 scale (both bedrock and surficial for each project; four total maps) in north-central Iowa (see Figure 1).
 This year's maps were part of the Impaired Watershed and Developing Areas mapping initiatives of the IGS.
-The mapping summarized here represents the second phase of a multi-year program to map critical areas in the Upper Cedar River Watershed.
+The mapping summarized here represents the third phase of a multi-year program to map critical areas in the Upper Cedar River Watershed.

-Figure 1: Map showing the location of the Cedar River Watershed and the four quadrangles (bedrock and surficial, eight total maps) mapped at 1:24,000 scale during 2014.
+Figure 1: Map showing the location of the Cedar River Watershed and the mapping areas: Cerro Gordo County (1:100,000 scale) and the New Haven Quadrangle (1:24,000 scale) in Mitchell County.
+Both bedrock and surficial maps were completed for each project.

-The Mason City and Nora Springs quadrangle maps represent the second phase of a three-year program to map all of Cerro Gordo County.
-The St. Ansgar and Osage quadrangles are phase one of a multi-year program to map all of Mitchell County.
+The Cerro Gordo County map is the third and final phase to complete mapping in that county.
+The New Haven Quadrangle is phase two of a multi-year program to map all of Mitchell County.
+IGS will complete a 1:100,000 scale map for Mitchell County in FY15.
 The IGS takes a paired mapping approach, mapping the surficial and bedrock geology in the same area at the same time.
 This is a more efficient use of resources and allows mappers to utilize each other's data, especially in counties with extensive shallow rock areas like Cerro Gordo and Mitchell.
-The IGS has also received very favorable feedback from our STATEMAP Advisory Committee for using this approach.
-All maps were produced using ArcMAP and will be available as both pdfs on the IGS publications website and as shapefiles on the Iowa Department of Natural Resources NRGIS library.
-All deliverables were submitted to USGS on September 24, 2014.
+The IGS has also received very favorable feedback from map users and our STATEMAP Advisory Committee for using this approach.
+All maps were produced using ArcMAP and will be available as both pdfs files on the IGS publications website and as shapefiles on the Iowa Department of Natural Resources NRGIS library.
+All deliverables were submitted to USGS on June 30, 2015.